Faculty External Opportunities

 Fulbright allows you to teach, research, or do administration abroad for periods ranging from two months to one year.
 There are a variety of programs, so view each webpage for more information.
 Common programs include:

-• Research - depending on the project and circumstances, you may have to satisfy IRB requirements at UWyo and specific requirements with your host institution
+• Research: depending on the project and circumstances, you may have to satisfy IRB requirements at UW and specific requirements with your host institution

-Applications are now open for International Affairs Fellowship programs, through the Council on Foreign Relations (CFR).
-CFR has a longstanding commitment to making the foreign policy community in the United States more representative of American society as a whole and actively seeks fellowship candidates from diverse backgrounds.
-Currently available programs include (but are not limited to) the:
+The Council on Foreign Relations (CFR) has a longstanding commitment to making the foreign policy community in the United States more representative of American society as a whole, and actively seeks fellowship candidates from diverse backgrounds.
+Available programs include (but are not limited to) the:

 • International Affairs Fellowship